 If training is provided via email, the internet or face-to-face, a copy of any training materials must be available to each person trained.
-Completed protocol training should be documented in the study regulatory binder.
-If a sponsor requires web-based training, the protocol training documents should be provided as electronic documents.
+Completed protocol training, either in person or web-based, must be documented in the study regulatory binder.